shenghsi/notes/linux.md

 ### VNC
 ```
 Problem: unable to copy to vnc server
+Solution:
-Solution: kill the klipper process.
+kill the klipper process.
 May need run vncconfig&
+enable copy and paste to and from local machine by add to .profile
+vncconfig -nowin&

 uncheck pass special keys directly to VNC server to use CMD+Tab to switch between local windows
 ```